 Roosters And Drakes

 Generally, ducks have a pretty laid-back personality.
-Although you may come across a grumpy one, most of them are good-natured.
+Although you may come across a grumpy one, most are good-natured.
 However, the males are an exception.

 Drakes are usually oversexed and territorial, especially during their mating season.
-It is always recommended that one should have about four duck hens for every drake.
+It is always recommended to have about four duck hens for every drake.

 Therefore, you should keep your roosters and drakes separated.
 Drakes may also attempt to mate with chickens.
 This is very dangerous and should not be allowed within the flock.